 By scheduling and conducting regular one2one check-ins, employers can make sure continuous feedback picks up these issues.
 Managers can include questions about mental health and well-being as a matter of course so that employees who are taking frequent sick days for legitimate reasons aren’t unfairly disciplined because of Bradford Factor scores.

-How do you calculate the Bradford Factor?
+How Do You Calculate the Bradford Factor?

 Using the Bradford Factor calculator to determine your employees’ rates of absence is easy.
 Simply multiply the total number of instances of absences by itself (e.g. 7 x 7), then multiply this number by the total number of absence days.